clingen-data-model/allele/source/models/protein_reference_sequence.md

 Definition
 ----------

-A ReferenceSequence representing the sequence of amino acids making up a polypeptide (SO: 0000104).
+A ReferenceSequence representing the sequence of amino acids making up a polypeptide (SO:0000104).

 Scope and Usage
 ---------------